DoodlingTurtle/ArtistMacroPad/README.md

 or
 ./ArtistMacroPad ./assets/shotcut.ini
 ```
-if the file you want to use does not exist, the application will let you know.
+if the file, you want to use, does not exist, the application will let you know.
 Example:
 ```
 Error: Could not find ini file 'assets/Mate-terminal.ini'